Day Trips

 How do you get to Pipiriki?

-Drive the Whanganui River Road — 79km north of Whanganui, taking about 1.5 to 2 hours due to the winding, partly unsealed road.
+Drive the Whanganui River Road, approximately 76 km north of Whanganui.
+Allow 1.5–2 hours due to the winding, partly unsealed road.

 How much does the Bridge to Nowhere jet boat tour cost?